 Sarah is a Certified Child Life Specialist at The Children's Hospital of San Antonio.
 Sarah holds a master’s degree from Texas State University in Family and Child Studies with an emphasis in child life.
 Sarah completed her child life practicum at Children's Health in Dallas and her internship at California Pacific Medical Center in San Francisco.
 After working at Primary Children's Hospital in Salt Lake City, Sarah moved back to Texas and assisted in the introduction of child life services to the radiology department at The Children's Hospital of San Antonio.
 Sarah currently coordinates the child life practicum program at The Children's Hospital of San Antonio while also participating on multiple teams at the hospital, including the Adolescent Transition Committee and the Ethics Consult Team.
 Currently Sarah works at The DoSeum, a children's museum in San Antonio, as an expert in providing developmentally appropriate play and education for children and their families.
 On the national level, Sarah has presented at the Annual ACLP conference and is currently serving on the ACLP's Education and Training Committee.
 Sarah is also on the planning committee for the Arthritis Foundation's Juvenile Arthritis Conference and has presented at multiple Juvenile Arthritis Conferences throughout the country.
 Additionally, Sarah has presented for The Alamo Chapter of the Texas Association for Play Therapy, and the Texas Association of Child Life Professional Conference.
-As the webmaster for TACLP, Sarah hopes to assist in the continued growth of this wonderful organization.
+As the president for TACLP, Sarah hopes to assist in the continued growth of this wonderful organization.